𝐃𝐢𝐝 𝐏𝐫𝐨𝐩𝐡𝐞𝐭 𝐌𝐮𝐡𝐚𝐦𝐦𝐚𝐝 𝐜𝐨𝐩𝐲 𝐚𝐧𝐝 𝐩𝐥𝐚𝐠𝐢𝐚𝐫𝐢𝐳𝐞 𝐛𝐢𝐛𝐥𝐞?? 𝐃𝐢𝐝 𝐏𝐫𝐨𝐩𝐡𝐞𝐭 𝐌𝐮𝐡𝐚𝐦𝐦𝐚𝐝 𝐚𝐮𝐭𝐡𝐨𝐫 𝐐𝐮𝐫’𝐚𝐧 𝐟𝐨𝐫 𝐰𝐨𝐫𝐥𝐝𝐥𝐲 𝐠𝐚𝐢𝐧𝐬?? – 𝐚 𝐫𝐞𝐩𝐥𝐲 𝐭𝐨 𝐚𝐧𝐭𝐢-𝐈𝐬𝐥𝐚𝐦 𝐥𝐢𝐚𝐫𝐬

 [029:048] And thou wast not (able) to recite a Book before this (Book came), nor art thou (able) to transcribe it with thy right hand: In that case, indeed, would the talkers of vanities have doubted.
 (Yusuf Ali Translation, Qur’an 29:48)

-So until that point we can be sure that Prophet Muhammad (sallallaahu alayhi wasallam) could not read nor write.
-Naturally, if prophet could read or write then Non-Muslims would have claimed prophet Muhammed as a liar.
-They would have seen Prophet Muhammad (sallallaahu alayhi wasallam) writing or reading and used that as an evidence that he lied in Qur’an 29:48.
+So until that point, we can be sure that Prophet Muhammad (sallallaahu alayhi wasallam) could not read or write.
+Naturally, if the prophet could read or write then Non-Muslims would have claimed prophet Muhammed as a liar.
+They would have seen Prophet Muhammad (sallallaahu alayhi wasallam) writing or reading and used that as evidence that he lied in Qur’an 29:48.

-Their reaction and refusal to use 29:48 as a proof to demonstrate that prophet Muhammad was a liar is a solid proof that Prophet Muhammad (sallallaahu alayho wasallam) could really not read nor write and nor could he consquently have read Bible personally.
+Their reaction and refusal to use 29:48 as proof to demonstrate that prophet Muhammad was a liar is solid proof that Prophet Muhammad (sallallaahu alayho wasallam) could really not read nor write and nor could he consequently have read Bible personally.

 Sahih bukhari Volume 1, Book 1, Number 3 states:

-Firstly, Waraqa died few days later after Prophet Muhammad (sallallaahu alayhi wasallam) recieved the first revelation of the Qur’an.
-Since Waraqa died after few days later then he cannot have been the source of Qur’an, since the Qur’an continued to be revealed continuously upto 23 years after his death.
-Naturally, since he was dead he could not have been teaching Prophet Muhammad (sallallaahu alayhi wasallam) or been the source of Qur’an!
+Firstly, Waraqa died a few days later after Prophet Muhammad (sallallaahu alayhi wasallam) received the first revelation of the Qur’an.
+Since Waraqa died after a few days later then he cannot have been the source of the Qur’an, since the Qur’an continued to be revealed continuously up to 23 years after his death.
+Naturally, since he was dead he could not have been teaching Prophet Muhammad (sallallaahu alayhi wasallam) or been the source of the Qur’an!